skipperkongen/art-robots/README.md

 **Example**

-A learner bot consists of a machine learning component that can be taught to recognize fine art.
+A learner bot could consist of a machine learning component that can be taught to recognize fine art (using the input as training data).
 After training we have a classifier that can assign scores between 0 and 1 to new images, where 0 is rubbish and 1 is fine art.
 At this point, the learner bot outputs an I/O bot that contains the classifier.

 The I/O bot internally has two components, the classifier and a metaheuristic.
 The I/O bot takes an input image (e.g. random pixels) and uses the scoring function and metaheuristic to search for a mutation of the input that optimizes the fine art score.
 After a termination criterium is reached the best solution found is returned by the I/O bot.